 The Junior Senators have gone on to develop several collegiate players throughout the years, many of whom have gone on to accept NCAA scholarships and several more who have chosen to continue their hockey careers with Major Junior and USports teams.

-Recenty graduated players include: Braeden Bowman (Guelph OHL), Chandler Romeo (Hamilton OHL), Zakary Lavoie (Mississauga OHL), Ian Tookenay (Norwich NCAA), Ethan Mulhearn (Hobart NCAA), Owen Cole (U-Mass Lowell NCAA), Ranvir Gill-Shane (Ottawa OHL), Zachary Gravel (Victoriaville QMJHL), Brendan Bays (Québec QMJHL), Maxime Blanchard (Sherbrooke QMJHL), David Toppa (Royal Military College CIS), David Bérubé (Saint Mary’s University CIS), Christophe Côté (Brock CIS), Tucker McIntosh (Saint Lawrence NCAA), Conor Smart (Oswego State NCAA), Bailey Brant (Lake Forest NCAA), Faisal Alsaif (Williams College NCAA), Taylor Egan (Lakehead CIS), Geoff Dempster (Lakehead CIS), Adrien Bisson (Maine NCAA), Darcy Walsh (Robert Morris NCAA), Kyle Jackson (North Bay OHL), Ethan Manderville (Colgate NCAA), Noah Rowe (Royal Military College CIS), Alec Belanger (Ottawa OHL), Francis Boisvert (Saint Lawrence NCAA), Zach Salloum (RIT NCAA), Owen Guy (Lake Superior NCAA), Nick Lalonde (Robert Morris NCAA), Geoff Lawson (Robert Morris NCAA), Finn Evans (Princeton NCAA), Devon Daniels (Mercyhurst NCAA), Cameron White (St. Lawrence NCAA), Michael Thomas (Colby NCAA), Pierre-Luc Veillette (Lake Superior State NCAA), Jaren Burke (Queens CIS), Greg Meireles (Kitchener OHL), Dylan Peterson (Boston U NCAA), Kyle McDonald (Windsor OHL), Sean McGurn (London OHL), Greg Meireles (Charlotte AHL), Ian Andriano (RIT NCAA), Merrick Rippon (Ottawa OHL), Thomas Stevenson (Queens CIS), Sean Rappleyea (Alabama-Huntsville NCAA), Robert Michel (Reading ECHL), Johnathan Kovacevic (Manitoba AHL), Brandon Watt (Robert Morris NCAA), Ryan Collins (U-Mass Lowell NCAA), and Joseph Shecter (Army NCAA).
+Recently graduated players include: Braeden Bowman (Guelph OHL), Chandler Romeo (Hamilton OHL), Zakary Lavoie (Mississauga OHL), Ian Tookenay (Norwich NCAA), Ethan Mulhearn (Hobart NCAA), Owen Cole (U-Mass Lowell NCAA), Ranvir Gill-Shane (Ottawa OHL), Zachary Gravel (Victoriaville QMJHL), Brendan Bays (Québec QMJHL), Maxime Blanchard (Sherbrooke QMJHL), David Toppa (Royal Military College CIS), David Bérubé (Saint Mary’s University CIS), Christophe Côté (Brock CIS), Tucker McIntosh (St. Lawrence NCAA), Conor Smart (Oswego State NCAA), Bailey Brant (Lake Forest NCAA), Faisal Alsaif (Williams College NCAA), Taylor Egan (Lakehead CIS), Geoff Dempster (Lakehead CIS), Adrien Bisson (Maine NCAA), Darcy Walsh (Robert Morris NCAA), Kyle Jackson (North Bay OHL), Ethan Manderville (Colgate NCAA), Noah Rowe (Royal Military College CIS), Alec Belanger (Ottawa OHL), Francis Boisvert (St. Lawrence NCAA), Zach Salloum (RIT NCAA), Owen Guy (Lake Superior NCAA), Nick Lalonde (Robert Morris NCAA), Geoff Lawson (Robert Morris NCAA), Finn Evans (Princeton NCAA), Devon Daniels (Mercyhurst NCAA), Cameron White (St. Lawrence NCAA), Michael Thomas (Colby NCAA), Pierre-Luc Veillette (Lake Superior State NCAA), Jaren Burke (Queens CIS), Donovan Sebrango (Kitchener OHL), Dylan Peterson (Boston U NCAA), Kyle McDonald (Windsor OHL), Sean McGurn (London OHL), Greg Meireles (Charlotte AHL), Ian Andriano (RIT NCAA), Merrick Rippon (Ottawa OHL), Thomas Stevenson (Queens CIS), Sean Rappleyea (Alabama-Huntsville NCAA), Will Bitten (Iowa AHL), Robert Michel (Reading ECHL), Johnathan Kovacevic (Manitoba AHL), Brandon Watt (Robert Morris NCAA), Ryan Collins (U-Mass Lowell NCAA), and Joseph Shecter (Army NCAA).